balaajimuthukumar/portfoliomanagement/README.md

-💼 Portfolio Management System
+💼 #Portfolio Management System
 A web-based application developed using Angular for managing financial portfolios.
 It enables users to track investments, analyze performance metrics, and make informed decisions.

-📁 Project Structure
+📁 #Project Structure
 The project follows a modular structure to promote scalability and maintainability:

-graphql
-Copy
-Edit

 portfoliomanagement/
 ├── .vscode/                 # Visual Studio Code configurations